 Vitamin C’s role in collagen synthesis and its antioxidant properties make it vital for skin health which is why it has always been in my 7 best vitamin supplements for skin health.
 Both topical vitamin c and supplements have been showed to have beneficial effects on skin cells.
 Some studies have also shown that vitamin C may prevent and treat UV induced photo damage.
-I wrote a previous blog post on vitamin c in skincare which can be found here.

 IT BOOSTS COLLAGEN PRODUCTION & ASSISTS WITH SKIN REPAIR

 I’ve been using Altrient C for several months now.
 In the trial study the participants were using 3 sachets a day.
 Due to both the price and for convenience I am only taking 1 sachet a day in the morning so I haven’t seen the results that the trial showed.
 I have however noticed that my skin seems more supple and bouncy.

 I should state that this form of vitamin c is different from others in the shops in that it is encapsulated in lipids to stop the body eliminating it.
 This form of vitamin C has been shown to absorb better and lead to high levels of vitamin C in the blood stream which can more efficiently pass through your cells.
 A study which can be found here showed that supplementing with this form of vitamin c led to greater reduction in markers of inflammatory and oxidative stress than other forms.